-Arid Edge Environmental Services is the social-enterprise arm of the Arid Lands Environment Centre.
-They specialise in designing solutions for more sustainable arid communities and landscapes, and help to keep ALEC’s engines running.
+Arid Edge Environmental Services specialise in design and service solutions for more sustainable arid communities and landscapes.

 Arid Edge have a wide range of expertise from landscape design and construction, food security and horticulture, land management, sustainability consulting and community development.
-By applying a sustainability and social justice lens to everything they do, Arid Edge support ALEC's vision of healthy futures for arid lands and people.
+As well as founding Arid Edge, ALEC is engaged in local and regional partnerships and advocacy to support adaptive action to climate change.

 Learn about Arid Edge's projects

 Arid Edge deliver a food and nutrition focused program in Indigenous communities designed to tackle food insecurity and poor health through edible gardens and health education.
 Arid Edge partners with communities to plan and build gardens that provide people with a local source of affordable fresh fruit and vegetables.
 This is combined with a hands-on gardening, nutrition education, cooking and hygiene program to help creating lasting change to eating behaviour.

 The Amern Mwerr Good Food project has been operating in the Utopia Homelands since 2009 and in Alice Springs Town Camps since 2019

 Bush care and land management

 Arid Edge works on land management and bush regeneration projects to protect and restore biodiversity, and reduce the threat of fire and spread of invasive species.
 Their model prioritises Indigenous partnerships, training to build a local workforce and engagement with Traditional Owners.

 Arid Edge’s bush care crew have been managing sacred and ecologically important sites in and around Alice Springs since 2018.
 Native rare and threatened flora and fauna species are at risk due to fire impacts and the spread of invasive weeds.